lymperis-e/qgis_remote_db_plugin/README.md

 12. Click "OK" to save the connection.
 13. The new connection should now appear in the list.
 Click `Connect` and you are good to go!

+## Advanced usage

+For advanced users, it is possible to edit your *connections.json* file directly.
+Click the button **'Open Settings Folder'** from the top of the plugin panel.
+A new window will open within the settings folder.
+Open *connections.json* with your prefered text editor and add your connection/s parameters manually.
+Available parameters are:

+`name`: Name of the connection, that will be displayed in the list `host`: IP or domain name of the remote host `ssh_port`: port listening for SSH
+`username`: username on remote host
+`password` (optional): password for username in remote host `id_file` (optional): an ssh [identity file](https://www.ssh.com/academy/ssh/identity-key) `pkey_password` (optional): the passphrase to the key in the id file.
+`ssh_proxy` (optional): proxy server to use, to connect to the remote host `ssh_proxy_enabled` (optional): use the proxy server `remote_port`: port from remote host to forward to localhost `local_port`: local port to expose remote service on

 ## Requirements

 - QGIS 3.0 or later